Liam Lawson: 2021

 Lawson took his maiden pole position at the third round in Baku, forming a Hitech front row lockout.
 However, the first sprint race quickly ended for Lawson, when Piastri put Lawson into the wall, damaging the suspension.
 Lawson demonstrated a fightback in the second sprint, up to 11th on lap 4.
 More incidents ahead followed, and Lawson was up in sixth.
 However, he had to change the brake bias in the car on lap 12, losing places to Ticktum and Piastri.
 Despite that, Lawson passed Piastri on the very next lap to finish seventh.
 In the feature race, Lawson was overtaken by Jüri Vips at the first corner.
-He then aggressively defended against Théo Pourchaire pushing him off-track leading to a 10 second time penalty for Lawson.
-He put up a small charge, eventually finished sixth.
+He then aggressively defended against Théo Pourchaire pushing him off-track leading to a 10-second time penalty for Lawson.
+He put up yet another charge, eventually finished sixth.
 Lawson qualified 11th in Silverstone, one place off reverse pole.
 Lawson made up positions at the start of the first sprint to finish seventh.
 During the second sprint, Lawson ran in fourth for majority of the race before being passed by Piastri on lap 18 of 21, eventually finishing fifth.
 In the feature race, Lawson had a poor race only finishing in 11th where he started.